-- 28.1 Any subsidiary board of examiners (with designated responsibility for a cognate group of units or subjects) will include at least one approved External Examiner. - 28.2 The rights and duties of External Examiners on subsidiary boards are the same as those of External Examiners on the parent board except that the subsidiary board of examiners only makes recommendations to the parent board. - 28.3 Subsidiary boards will exercise responsibility for assessing students but will not make decisions on progression or awards.
-These will remain the responsibility of the parent Board of Examiners. - 28.4 Once a subsidiary board has confirmed marks or grades for a student these will not normally be varied by the parent board although the parent board retains the authority to reach its own conclusion on the overall performance and grading of each student.
-It follows that, while a subsidiary board will be charged with recommending arrangements for reassessment of a failed student, only the parent board having confirmed the fail and determined a student's right to retrieve can approve the reassessment arrangements.
+28.1 Any subsidiary board of examiners (with designated responsibility for a cognate group of units or subjects) will include all approved subject-based or cognate group External Examiners.

+- 28.2 The rights and duties of External Examiners on subsidiary boards are the same as those of External Examiners on the parent board except that the subsidiary board of examiners only makes recommendations to the parent board. - 28.3 Subsidiary boards will exercise responsibility for assessing students' grades but will not make decisions on progression or awards.
+These will remain the responsibility of the parent Board of Examiners. - 28.4 Once a subsidiary board has reviewed marks or grades for a student a recommendation is made to the parent board over these grades.
+However, the parent board retains the authority to reach its own conclusion on the overall performance and grading of each student.
+While a subsidiary board will be charged with recommending arrangements for reassessment of a failed student, only the parent board having reviewed the failed assessment component and determined a student's right to retrieve can approve the reassessment arrangements.